 - The National Institute on Retirement Security found that a quarter of households headed by someone age 55 to 64 had a net worth—the value of all assets, including their home, minus all debts—that was less than their annual income.
 By contrast, experts often suggest amassing a sum equal to 8 to 12 times income by retirement, and that sum doesn’t include home equity.

 - Households approaching retirement age had a median $135,000 in their 401(k) and IRA combined as of 2016, up from $111,000 in 2013, according to Boston College’s Center for Retirement Research.
 That’s enough to generate just $600 a month in retirement income.

 - Nebraska, Iowa, Missouri, South Dakota and Florida are the best states to retire, says Bankrate.
 The ranking is based on five criteria, with the biggest weight given to affordability.
-Meanwhile, WalletHub says the best states to retire are Florida, South Dakota and Colorado, while the worst states are Kentucky, Rhode Island and West Virginia.
+Meanwhile, WalletHub says the best states to retire are Florida, Colorado and Delaware, while the worst states are New Jersey, New York and Mississippi.
 The WalletHub ranking considers affordability, health care and overall quality of life.

 - Social Security retirement benefits average $18,500 a year and replace 38% of past earnings.
 An estimated 97% of seniors either receive Social Security or will receive it.
 Social Security benefits provide half or more of the income for 51.8% of folks age 65 and older.
 For 24.7% of seniors, Social Security accounts for 90% or more of their income.

 - Inflation, which can be a major headache for retirees, ran at 1.3% in 2020, 2.3% in 2019 and 1.9% in 2018.

 Next: Three-Legged Stool

 Articles: The Other Half, Retiring: 10 Question and Ten Commandments